Tips before buying a luxury watch

 - Are you active?

 These questions may seem silly, but thoughtful answers will help you narrow down your search.
-And being able to clearly explain your needs to watchmakers will also help them advise you.
+Being able to clearly explain your needs to watchmakers will also help them advise you.

-Barrett also recommends considering your work environment before buying—i.e., do you work in an office and, if so, what's the culture like?
+Barrett also recommends considering your work environment before purchasing—that is, do you work in an office and, if so, what's the culture like?
 This is key to determining whether you should go for a flashy or more understated model .

 If you hunt for bargains, you'll probably get ripped off.

-Don’t go looking for the deal of the century.
-Be wary of shady networks.
-If you’re buying from eBay or a seller with an unreputable reputation, Google the model and part number and check what reputable dealers charge.
-Legitimate fakes aren’t that common, but models that have been damaged, serviced, or repaired with new parts (which can depreciate the value) are.
-Do some research on the seller and verify that the watch is in that person’s possession.
-Craniotes suggests asking for a photo of the watch with today’s date on it (extreme, but still effective). “ Any legitimate seller will expect this and won’t be offended if you have follow-up requests, ” he said. “ The second you get a funny feeling or the person doesn’t respond the way you want them to, walk away.
-There’s another luxury watch waiting for you. ”
+Do your research on the seller and verify that the watch is in that person's possession.
+Craniotes suggests asking for a photo of the watch with today's date on it (extreme, but still effective). " Any legitimate seller will expect this and won't be offended if you have follow-up requests, " he said. " The second you get a funny feeling or the person doesn't respond the way you want, walk away.
+There's another luxury watch waiting for you. "

 - Longines Women's Watches